Wafaa-Almadhoun/Design-and-programming-of-an-analogue-electronic-circuit/README.md

 ## Introduction
-This project is to learn about several types of analog sensors and understand their scientific principle, operation and programming with Arduino ,We will cover several types : 👍
+This projects is to learn about several types of analog sensors and understand their scientific principle, operation and programming with Arduino ,We will cover several types : 👍

  1. Light Dependent Resistor (LDR) or Photoresistor